raye124/raye124/README.md

 My name is Raye, and I'm an Information Systems penultimate at Singapore Management University.
 My majors are Business Analytics and Artificial Intelligence.

 Started out as an arts student in junior college, and my background continues to shape my perspective in higher education.
-I strongly believe tech and humanity shouldn't stay as separate monoliths.
-Great products come from good decisions, and good decisions come from sound data analysis.
+I strongly believe tech and humanity shouldn't stay as separate monoliths, and I hope to bridge the two worlds someday.
+Great products come from good decisions, and good decisions come from empathy and sound data analysis.

-Working towards becoming a product manager/business analyst, and I hope to bridge the two worlds someday.
+Working towards becoming a product manager/business analyst.

 ## Tech Stack 💻